ksurendra2004/fileupload-service/README.md

-# file upload and download service
+# Read txt file data and write to txt file